-G) Duties and Powers of the EOP Student Representatives:

-1) Serve as a liaison between the Commission and the students of their respective EOP components.

-H) Role of EOP Staff Representatives:

-1) Shall serve as a liaison between the Commission and the staff persons of their respective EOP components.

-I) Duties of the Correspondence Coordinator:

-- 1) Record the minutes of each meeting. - 2) Be responsible for the distribution of minutes. - 3) Be responsible for emailing and outreaching to committees and the student body about upcoming events. - 4) Hold two (2) regularly scheduled office hours per week.

-J) Duties of the Treasurer:

-- 1) Has responsibility for fiscal management of the Committee. - 2) In conjunction with the Chairs, shall prepare Committee's budget for the following year. - 3) Give a weekly financial report to the Committee. - 4) Hold two (2) regularly scheduled office hours per week.

-K) Duties of the Ourstorian:

-- 1) Assist in compiling a yearbook for the year, including pictures, articles, etc. - 2) Available as historical reference with respect to questions on the commission's past. - 4) Hold two (2) regularly scheduled office hours per week.

-L) Duties of the Social Chair:

-- 1) Responsible for planning and organizing events, retreats, etc. for the active members to build relationships among members. - 2) Responsible for organizing and planning social events with other campus organizations to build relationships between SCORE and other orgs on campus. - 3) Hold two (2) regularly scheduled office hours per week.

-SECTION 28.
-A.S.
-STUDENT INITIATED RECRUITMENT AND RETENTION COMMITTEE
+- 6) Be aware of the operations of all committees and attempt to be of help to students or student groups in any problems or issues which may arise. - 7) Shall attend all BCC Chair Council Meetings. - G) Duties and Powers of the EOP Student Representatives: - 1) Serve as a liaison between the Commission and the students of their respective EOP components. - H) Role of Resident Hall Liaison: - 1) Shall serve as a liaison between the Commission and the staff Residence Hall Association. - I) Duties of the Outreach Coordinator: - 1) Be responsible for emailing and outreaching to committees and the student body about upcoming events. - 2) Attend meetings that the Co-Chairs are unable to attend and represent the Commission. - 3) Responsible for planning and organizing events for the active members to build relationships amongst them. - 4) Responsible for organizing and planning events with other campus organizations to build community and collaboration. - 5) Shall plan a minimum of two (2) officer retreats a year. - 6) Hold two (2) regularly scheduled office hours per week. - J) Duties of the Finance Coordinator: - 1) Has responsibility for fiscal management of the Committee. - 2) In conjunction with the Chairs, shall prepare Committee's budget for the following year. - 3) Give a weekly financial report to the Committee. - 4) Receive all funding requests and present them to the Commission in their weekly meetings. - 5) Inform groups and individuals requesting funds of the process to apply for funding as well as the commission's decision on their request. - 6) Hold two (2) regularly scheduled office hours per week. - K) Duties of the Ourstorian: - 1) Create a yearly binder with information about the commission including pictures, articles, fliers, minutes etc. - 2) Available as historical reference with respect to questions on the commission's past. - 3) Record minutes for every meeting and distribute them accordingly. - 4) Hold two (2) regularly scheduled office hours per week.